Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Materials and Methods

 \subsection{Offline Reinforcement Learning}

-In offline RL, the agent is incapable of environmental interaction and instead must rely on samples generated by a demonstrator, such as a PID algorithm, to build an understanding of the MDP \cite{Levine2020OfflineProblems}.
-These algorithms can be broadly divided into model-free and model-based learning methods, which are distinguished by the use of a dynamics model through which the transition probability is approximated.
-This work applies the following model-free approaches:
+RL algorithms learn the optimal series of actions to take in a given environmental state to maximise the agent's total reward received.
+This state-action mapping is referred to as the agent's policy and is updated from demonstrations of interactions with the chosen environment.
+Typically, environmental demonstrations are generated in an online manner, in which the agent takes actions in the environment and updates its understanding in parallel.
+However in offline RL, the agent is incapable of environmental interaction during the training procedure and instead must rely on samples generated by a demonstrator in a retrospective or simulated dataset, such as a PID algorithm, to build an understanding of the POMDP \cite{Levine2020OfflineProblems}.
+RL methods can be broadly divided into model-free and model-based, which are distinguished by the use of a dynamics model through which the transition probability is approximated.
+Alternatively, model-free approaches often estimate the Q-function, which defines the expected future reward of the agent when taking action \(a\) in state \(s\) and then continuing to make decisions using the learned policy \(\pi(s)\):

+where \(\gamma \in [0, 1)\) weights the agent's future reward.
+In the simplest form, an agent updates its approximation of the Q-function via the Bellman equation:

+where \(\alpha \in (0, 1]\) is the learning rate.
+The agent then utilises the learned Q-function to update its policy, for example the online RL algorithm DQN selects the action in each state corresponding to the maximum expected future reward \cite{Mnih2013PlayingLearning}:

+A central challenge of applying offline RL to real-world tasks is distributional shift, in which an offline RL agent encounters states significantly different from those observed in the training data \cite{Kumar2020ConservativeLearning}.
+In these instances, extrapolation to out-of-distribution states can result in the erroneous overestimation of the Q-function and the selection of poor actions.
+This is particularly significant in safety-focused tasks such as glucose control.
+This work applies the following model-free offline RL approaches to reduce Q-function overestimation:

 \begin{itemize} \itemsep{2mm}